Extended Year Services

 Q. What do the regulations say concerning Extended Year Services?A. Extended Year Services (EYS) means special education and relate services that are:

 - provided beyond the normal school year of the public agency

 - In accordance with the child's IEP

 - at no cost to the parent

 - determined on an individual basis

 - intended to prevent significant regression on existing goals

 - necessary for the provision of FAPE (Free Appropriate Public Education)

 Q. How is eligibility for EYS determined?A. The student's IEP team determines eligibility for EYS on an annual basis.
 Each child's individual needs must be considered for EYS.
 It is usually determined by review of data taken before and after breaks in instruction to see if the child shows significant regression of specific IEP goals, and recoupment of the skill takes longer than expected.
 Other factors may be considered by the IEP team in determining EYS eligibility such as: severity of the child's disability; barriers to self sufficiency; vocational or transitional needs of the child.

 Q. Are related services included in EYS?A. Related services such as OT, PT, and Counseling may be provided during EYS.
 In some cases a related service may be necessary for a child to participate in specialized instruction during EYS.
-For some students, a related service may be the sole service during EYS.

 Q. Is transportation provided for students for EYS?A. When considering transportation as a necessary related service for EYS, the student's IEP team must consider the student's disability AND access to the necessary EYS services.
 Does the student's disability require transportation in order to receive FAPE?
 Does the student need transportation in order to access the required IEP services?